 How Are Bunions Diagnosed?

-Podiatrists often perform two tests – blood tests and x-rays – when trying to diagnose bunions, especially in the early stages of development.
-Blood tests help determine if the foot pain is being caused by something else, such as arthritis, while x-rays provide a clear picture of your bone structure to your podiatrist.
+Doctors often perform two tests – blood tests and x-rays – when trying to diagnose bunions, especially in the early stages of development.
+Blood tests help determine if the foot pain is being caused by something else, such as arthritis, while X-rays provide a clear picture of your bone structure to your doctor.

 How Are Bunions Treated?